miklevin/LinuxPythonvimgit.com/_posts/None-post-5.md

 - From inside the github folder, we can make new directories.
 - The names are important because those are about to be "repos".
 - Repos start out as ONLY git repos on your own (local) computer.
-- Even when it's on Github, it can STILL be kept private.
+- Even when it's on Github, it can STILL be kept private (but not published as a website if you're using free Github)
   - Github lets you keep a few private repos
   - But you cannot share other people into them
-  - This happens to be perfect for our purposes
+  - And you cannot turn them into Github Pages websites
+- For our purposes, we will need a public repo.

 So we cd into github

-Then we mkdir on a name that will soon be a private repo.
-No one but you will see it.
+Then we mkdir on a name that will soon be a public repo.

     mkdir publishme
     cd publishme